2009 Cincinnati Reds season

-The 2009 Cincinnati Reds season was the 140th season for the franchise in Major League Baseball, and their 7th at Great American Ball Park in Cincinnati.
-It involved the Cincinnati Reds attempting to win the NL Central after finishing fifth in the division the previous year.
+The 2009 Cincinnati Reds season was the 140th season for the franchise in Major League Baseball, and their seventh at Great American Ball Park in Cincinnati.
+It involved the Cincinnati Reds attempting to win the National League Central after finishing fifth in the division the previous year.
 For the second year, the Reds were managed by Dusty Baker.
 The Reds played their seventh season of home games in Great American Ball Park.
 The Reds finished the 2009 season 78-84, only four wins more than the 2008 season.